 Walking Group Tours for Solo Travellers

 How do you get started with walking trips?

 There are tons of walking tours for active people.
 Usually, they target people’s age or interests, or genders.
-There are many tours for 40-50-year-old travellers that are geared towards the same level of fitness and kind of benefits, pace and expectations.
-And there are women’s’ only tours too.
+There are many tours for 40-50-year-old travellers geared towards the same fitness level and kind of benefits, pace and expectations.
+And there are women’s only tours too.

-The size of the group is also something important.
+The size of the group is also important.
 Joining a small group gives you a more intimate atmosphere.
-While it’s way easier to manage a small group, you are also likely to get to know all your tour mates, whereas a large group can get more complicated, in many ways.
-I recommend going on walking holidays with a small group of 15 maximum to make the most of your walking adventure.
+While it’s way easier to manage a small group, you are also likely to get to know all your tour mates, whereas a large group can get more complicated in many ways.
+I recommend walking holidays with a small group of 15 maximum to make the most of your walking adventure.

 Solo walking holiday for over 50

 If you are over 50 and love going on guided walking trips, joining a small group of like-minded single travellers may be a great idea.
 Many of the best tour companies offer multiple destinations with great walking itineraries, from local trails to overseas short breaks and multi-weeks walking holidays.